maevecrossan/byte-battles/README.md

 ![Am I Responsive screenshot](docs/am-i-responsive-1.png)

 ## UX
 ### Target Audiences

+* Casual Gamers of all ages looking for something non-commital, quick to understand and playable across multiple devices.

+* Children who want something colourful, easy to learn, and that they can play with their friends.

+* Those who enjoy puzzles who want something easy to pick up and pass the time with.

+* Those looking to develop logical thinking skills such as younger students and teachers.

+* Retro game enjoyers who enjoy simple game design and nostalgic gaming.

 ### User Stories

 As a user...
+* I want to pass the time playing a nostalgic game.
+* I want to play a game with a unique but clutter-free environment.
+* I want to play a game with clear rules and logic.
+* I want to play a game that behaves logically.
+* I want to play a game that counts the scores accurately.
+* I want a game that I can play for a long time without any hiccups.

 As a business...
+* I want to establish myself in the minds of players through retro inspired game style.
+* I want to build trust with users by providing predictable, high-quality games.
+* I want to create games that users enjoy playing and looking at so that they return frequently.
+* I want users to have a pleasant experience and not be confused by any functionality or instructions.

 ### Opportunities